-- (1) Accounting controls; - (2) The preparation and control of records and data required by these standards, - of unused forms, the accounting for and comparing of forms used in the gaming operation and required by these standards; and - v.
-A cashier's cage supervised by a cage supervisor who shall supervise cage cashiers and cooperate with, yet perform independently of, the gaming facility and security department, and shall be under the supervision of, and report directly to the Chief Operating Officer.
-The cashier's cage supervisor shall be responsible for, but not limited to the following: - (1) The custody of currency, coin, patron checks, gaming chips, and documents and records normally associated with the operation of a cashier's cage; - (2) The approval, exchange, redemption and consolidation of patron checks received for the purpose of gaming in conformity with standards; - of gaming chips in conformity with these standards; and such other functions normally associated with the operation of a cashier's cage. - d.
+- (1) Accounting controls; - (2) The preparation and control of records and data required by these standards, - (3) The control of stored data, the supply of unused forms, the accounting for and comparing of forms used in the gaming operation and required by these standards; and - who shall supervise cage cashiers and cooperate with, yet perform independently of, the gaming facility and security department, and shall be under the supervision of, and report directly to the Chief Operating Officer.
+The cashier's cage supervisor shall be responsible for, but not limited to the following: - (1) The custody of currency, coin, patron checks, gaming chips, and documents and records normally associated with the operation of a cashier's cage; - (2) The approval, exchange, redemption and consolidation of patron checks received for the purpose of gaming in conformity with standards; - (3) The receipt, distribution and redemption of gaming chips in conformity with these standards; and such other functions normally associated with the operation of a cashier's cage. - d.
 The tribal gaming operation's personnel shall be trained in all accounting and internal control practices and procedures relevant to each employee's individual function.
 Special instructional programs shall be developed by the tribal gaming operation in addition to any on-the-job instruction sufficient to enable all members of the departments required by this standard to be thoroughly conversant and knowledgeable with the appropriate and required manner of performance of all transactions relating to their function.